Developmental Language Disorder (DLD): Complete Guide

 • Significant functional impact on daily communication

-• Difficulties that are not explained by: intellectual disability, sensory impairment, neurological lesion, ASD, other medical condition
+• Difficulties that are not explained by: intellectual disability, sensory impairment, neurological injury, ASD, or other medical conditions

 • Difficulties that persist despite appropriate intervention